Upgrade your Gluten Free Diet to Gain Health Benefits

 Most diets fall into categories (a few examples):

-- lower calories, usually low fat (DASH, national diets like Nutrisystem, Jenny Craig, etc)
+- lower calories, usually low fat but focuses on calorie counting (DASH, national diets like Nutrisystem, Jenny Craig, etc)

 - more whole foods, more green leafy vegetables (whole 30, vegan, vegetarian, pescatarian)